technoweenie/technoweenie.github.com/_posts/2016/2016-1-2-large-files.md

 We announced the Git LFS open source project at the Git Merge conference in April 2015.
 Pitching a tool that challenges Git's decentralized model to a room full of Git enthusiasts and experts was intimidating.
-Overall, it went pretty well. o one threw tomatoes or called me names.
+Overall, it went pretty well.
+No one threw tomatoes or called me names.

 Coincidentally, John Garcia from Atlassian announced Git LOB, _their_ solution for large files in Git, immediately after my presentation.
 The core ideas behind